credativ/elephant-shed/doc/chapter/components.md

 *Note:* Future versions of The Elephant Shed will include cluster management in the [portal](#portal).

+#### Cluster Administration API

+To allow for remote management and provisioning all commands from Cluster Administration have been wrapped into a Web-API `pgapi`.

 ## Portal

 The portal serves as an entry point to all other web-based